nikolim/katacoda-scenarios/ansible-mern/step5.md

 For demo purposes we created a very simple Node.js server connected to a mongo-database ([Repo](https://github.com/nikolim/node-express-mongo))
 To make the backend accessible to the frontend we use Express.js

-We start by creating a new file for the task:
+We start by creating a new file for the task

 `touch tasks/node`{{execute HOST1}}

 Afterwards we open the file

 `tasks/node.yml`{{open}}

 ### Cloning the git repository